 In lieu of flowers, donations may be made to Cancer Care Manitoba in Steinbach.

-To send flowers to the family or plant a tree in memory of Willie H Penner, please visit our floral store.
+To send flowers to Willie's family, please visit our floral store.